NSO-developer/nso-gitbook/adtran-aos_nc/README-ned-settings.md

       that can be used, see section 9.12 in the README.md.

+    - transaction enable-config-caching <true|false> (default false)

+      Enable this option to allow the NED to handle configuration nodes that may disappear unexpectedly when other configuration changes are made on the device.
+If such nodes are removed spontaneously, it can cause NSO to become out of sync with the actual device configuration.
+When this setting is enabled, the NED will cache the affected configuration nodes and reinject them during all subsequent read operations, ensuring NSO remains synchronized with the device.
+Note: This feature requires the relevant schema nodes to be annotated with 'cache-parent-on' for it to function properly.

     - transaction force-revert-diff <true|false> (default false)

       Enable this setting to force the use of an NSO calculated diff to apply when doing revert on device.
       For example to be able to use the 'delayed-commit' feature, this is necessary.

+    - transaction accept-module-as-prefix <true|false> (default false)

+      Configures the NED config transform engines to accept XPaths and related references using the module name as the prefix instead of the prefix specified in the corresponding YANG file.
+This option is relevant only if the NED package was rebuilt using the 'use-module-as-prefix' option in the built-in NED rebuild tool.

     - transaction nmda get-data enable <true|false> (default false)